jsensenig/docs/gib/quick_start.md

 pdtbutler mst GIB_PRIMARY part 0 configure
 ```

-The endpionts 0 and 1 can be enabled with,
+The endpoints 0 and 1 can be enabled with,

 ```
 pdtbulter ep GIB_PRIMARY <endpoint #> enable
 ```

-The master and endpoint statu's can be monitored with
+The master and endpoint's status can be monitored with

 ```
 pdtbutler mst GIB_PRIMARY part 0 status